sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 <a name="steps-to-portal-onboarding-how-to-verify-if-hosting-service-onboarding-is-complete"></a>
 ## How to verify if hosting service onboarding is complete?

 1. Check Hosting Service API Diagnostics log for [Dogfood](https://hosting.onecloud.azure-test.net/api/diagnostics) or [Production](https://hosting.portal.azure.net/api/diagnostics) or [Mooncake](https://hosting.azureportal.chinacloudapi.cn/api/diagnostics) or [Fairfax](https://hosting.azureportal.usgovcloudapi.net/api/diagnostics) or [Blackforest](https://hosting.azure-api.de/api/diagnostics) in web browser.
+For LX deployments, partners are required to engage their dedicated LX resource to hit the corresponding LX endpoints to validate.
 2. Press Ctrl+F to find your extension routeprefix that registered for your service.
 Eg: storage

 ![storage](./../media/portalfx-extensions-onboarding/validate-hostingsvc-onboarding.png)